The Northwest eLearning Community

 Ana has extensive experience with Learning Management Systems, adult learning, WCAG 2.0, document accessibility, Copyright and Fair Use, Universal Design for Learning, and finding innovative ways to use old and new tools.
 Currently, she is the lead of the Universal Design for Learning campus initiative, co-chairs the Accessibility Planning Project committees, and is a member of the Campus Access Guide workgroup and the UW IT Accessibility Task Force.

 Amy has an MSEd in Information Technology from Western Oregon University with a certificate in Instructional Design.
-She received her undergraduate degree from Utah State University in Nutrition, Dietetics, & Food Science (dietetics emphasis).
+She received her undergraduate degree from Utah State University in Nutrition, Dietetics, & Food Science and worked for several years as a clinical dietitian before switching gears.
 Amy’s hobbies (besides work) include running, crosswords, and anything outdoors.

 Dr. Weiwei Zhang